jaeyow/fullstack-developer/_pages/master-of-data-science-coursework.md

 The coursework is fully online and utilizes the well-known learning platform, [Moodle](https://moodle.org/), to facilitate the learning experience.
 The program is designed as Hexamesters, where students take one course per term, with six teaching terms per year.
 If I am able to attend every teaching term, I anticipate completing the program in just over two years.

+I've copied each course introduction straight from the course materials.
+At the end of each course, I have shared my thoughts on it.

 ## Course 1 - Database Systems

-I've copied the course introductions straight from the course materials.
-At the end of the post, I have shared my thoughts on the it.

 **Week 1: Data models and database design**